 4.2.4 Passthrough Events.
-A fundamental part of the design of the trace is what is the language of events it supports.
-To keep the design simple and focused on the common case, we decided to keep the trace's language over tensor algebra operations only (PyTorch's ATen).
+A fundamental part of the design of the trace is what is the language of events.
+To keep the design simple and focused on the common case, we decided to keep the trace's language over tensor algebra operations only.
 Thus, we are unable to delay all events, and need to pass through some straight away and potentially flush the trace.
-We observe in benchmarks that these events are rare and therefore we argue this is a good tradeoff.
+We observe that these events are rare.

-We passthrough the TensorImpl::shallow_copy_from method, which copies the properties (shape, etc) from another tensor.
+We passthrough shallow_copy_from, which copies the properties (shape, etc) from another tensor.
 This contrasts with shallow_copy that essentially creates an alias for a tensor, and we fully support through the optensor set.